 Why don't you accept insurance?

-We strive to provide the most effective and comprehensive client care possible.
-We have found that the session limits, confidentiality issues, and pathology "labels" associated with taking insurance, can pose more of a hindrance to good client care than it does a benefit.
+I strive to provide the most effective and comprehensive client care possible.
+I have found that the session limits, confidentiality issues, and pathology "labels" associated with taking insurance, can pose more of a hindrance to good client care than it does a benefit.

 While session frequency and the number of sessions should be a collaborative decision between the client and the therapist, insurance companies frequently impose a session limit or require a specific treatment.
 This can undercut the effectiveness of the overall therapy process as well as remove the freedom of choice and control a client has over his or her mental health care.